stephenjohnlimb/boot2/AgileDevelopment.md

 }
 ```

-Again I've used the `@ConditionalOnProperty` and a property called `run.system`, this set up
+I've used the `@ConditionalOnProperty` and a property called `run.system`, this set up
 via the `application.properties`, `application-dev.properties` and the profile `dev`.

 I can move on to develop the actual implementation.
 I'll start off with it all in the